 In addition to these notes, please see the relavent Examination Regulations Governing Research Degrees.

 Two copies of your thesis should be submitted to the research archive.
 An archive version and a dissemination version.

-The original source file(s) will be hidden in the dark archive and not accessible for general use (for preservation).
+The original source file(s) will be kept secure in the dark archive for preservation and will not be made accessible for general use.

-Dissemination version: A PDF version of the work (which may be identical) should also be added to the archive as the version for dissemination (once any embargo periods have ended).
+Dissemination version: A PDF version of the work should also be added to the archive as the version for dissemination (once any embargo periods have ended).
 Please try to ensure that the pagination of your e-thesis matches that of the hardbound version of your thesis.

 PDFs are a good form for dissemination as they display as the author intended, retain pagination (and therefore correct cross-referencing) and can have security settings enabled.

-Software for converting files to PDF is available on many departmental or college workstations, but if you have any problemes additional support can be given from by IT Services, Banbury Road.
+Software for converting files to PDF is available on many departmental or college workstations, but if you have any problems additional support can be given from by IT Services, Banbury Road.